 It is highly likely that you will have to deal with a tooth cavity at some point in your life.
 While cavities are a particularly prevalent in children and adolescents, they can also affect adults.
+Tooth Cavities are one of the most common dental health concerns patients have.
 Regular visits to the dentist can stop cavities before they start.

 What Causes Tooth Cavities

-Tooth cavities, also called dental caries by dentists, are tooth decay.
-Tooth decay is often accelerated by plaque build up.
-When plaque comes in contact with sugars and starches from foods, it produces acid, which can damage tooth enamel over time and lead to tooth decay.
+Tooth cavities, also called dental caries by dentists, are a sign of tooth decay.
+Plaque and tarter build up will accelerate this problem.
+When plaque comes in contact with sugars and starches from foods, it produces acid.
+The acid can damage tooth enamel over time and lead to tooth decay.

 Tooth Cavity Symptoms